 Bottom line: Similar to Teal - great for tracking your pipeline.
 You're doing all the research and customization yourself.

-5️⃣ Kickresume
+6️⃣ Kickresume

-Good for: GPT-4 templates
+Good for: Polished templates

 How it actually works: